 All biohazard waste must be disposed of properly to prevent the spread of disease.
 The Environmental Protection Agency’s as well as local, state, and federal regulations must be followed to ensure the safety of the general public.
 Some biohazard companies are licensed to transport and store biohazard waste, while others are not.
 Improper waste handling can incur major fines to the biohazard cleaning company.

 Due to the inherent dangers of cleaning up a biohazard scene, remediation specialists are thoroughly trained.
 Professionals in biohazard cleaning follow strict safety regulations and stringent decontamination procedures.
-General cleaning companies are simply not trained to handle biohazard waste and cleaning.
+General cleaning companies simply do not have the training to handle biohazard waste and cleaning.

 Property Damage from Biohazards

 Professional biohazard cleaning companies are aware of the health dangers that lurk beyond the visible blood, bodily fluids, and bodily tissue.
-Blood can seep in between the floorboards, through the grout and make its way to the subflooring, leading to an infestation of disease causing pathogens, unbearable odors and damaged structures.
+Blood can seep in between the floorboards, through the grout, and make its way to the subflooring.
+This could lead to an infestation of disease causing pathogens, unbearable odors and damaged structures.
 New flooring may have to be installed after the contaminated floorboards are removed.
 Biohazard cleaners are skilled in cleaning up the bodily contaminants as well as the surrounding environment.